meltano/meltano/docs/src/docs/contributing.md

    # activate your virtualenv
    source ./venv/bin/activate

-   # pip install all the development dependencies
+   # pip3 install all the development dependencies
-   pip install .[dev]
+   pip3 install .[dev]
    ```

 1. Execute the commands below: